 Participants on UB study abroad programs will be graded by the host institution according to their regular grading procedures.
 It is important to understand that grading scales will vary among countries and may be more strict compared to the U.S. Course names, credit hours, and letter grades will be recorded directly on your official UB transcript.
 These grades will be averaged into your GPA.

-Your official UB transcript will indicate your participation on a SUNY-sponsored program abroad by listing the total credit hours earned and a pass/fail grade.
-A transcript supplement with course names, credit hours and letter grades will be added to your records.
-Passing grades are not averaged into your GPA.
-The grade of “F” (failure) will be included in your GPA at UB.
+Your official UB transcript will indicate your participation on a SUNY-sponsored program abroad by listing the total credit hours earned and a pass/fail (P/F) grade.
+A transcript supplement with course names, credit hours and letter grades will be added as a supplement to your UB transcript.
+Grades earned on other SUNY programs abroad are not calculated into the UB GPA.
+This means that "F" grades earned via SUNY programs will not negatively impact the UB GPA, but will negatively impact the transfer GPA.
+Similarly, passing grades do not positively impact the UB GPA, but are reflected in the transfer GPA.

 Participation on a two-year community college sponsored program requires your completion of the Leave of Absence Form through the Registrar's Office.
 You will register at the sponsoring campus.
 Credits earned abroad will be transferred to UB and are shown as transfer credits on your official UB transcript.
 An official transcript should be sent to UB’s Office of Admissions upon conclusion of the program.